unrealwork/atsd-use-cases/USMortality/README.md

   ORDER BY tot.datetime
 OPTION (ROW_MEMORY_THRESHOLD 500000)
 ```

-To compute interpolated population numbers, we inserted the following snippet into our configuration:

 ```ls
 | tot.datetime              | city      | state  | region           | other_deaths  | infant_deaths  | 1-24_deaths  | 25-44_deaths  | 45-64_deaths  | 64+_deaths  | all_deaths  | total_mortality_rate  | population_end_of_year |